 It's Christmas Time Once More is now available to download on iTunes and stream on Apple Music, Amazon, and Spotify.
 You can also purchase a compact disc edition from the official Davy Jones Shop.

-Enjoy the interview below:
+Enjoy the interview below or watch it here.

 In 1991, Davy Jones released the cassette tape It's Christmas Time Again.
 And now, almost thirty years later, the album has been given a contemporary treatment featuring Davy's original vocals, along with guest appearances by Micky Dolenz, Coco Dolenz, Henry Diltz, and Davy's singer/songwriter daughter Annabel Jones, all overseen by celebrated Monkees producer Chip Douglas.